 You've been in an accident in Northern Virginia.
-You were not at fault, meaning that you did not cause the collision in any way, but the person who caused the accident is lying.
-While this is uncommon, it can happen.
-When this occurs, it can have a dramatic effect on your car accident claim will likely be denied.
+You were not at-fault, meaning that you did not cause the collision in any way, but the person who caused the accident is lying.
+If the insurance companies believe the other driver's version of events, your car accident claim will likely be denied.
 The only way to prevent this is to document the scene of the accident, gather witness reports, and avoid confronting the driver directly.

 First, let us explain why being "at fault" is critical in Virginia car accident cases.
 Virginia is a pure contributory negligence state.
 Only four states and the District of Columbia have pure contributory negligence rules, so getting in an accident in Virginia can have very different consequences than it does in most other states.

 What pure contributory negligence means is that if you are found at fault for an accident, even only partially at fault, you will be barred from recovering any damages to your vehicle or injuries to yourself.